The Passion of the Christ: Themes

 In The Passion: Photography from the Movie "The Passion of the Christ", director Mel Gibson says, "This is a movie about love, hope, faith and forgiveness.
 Jesus died for all mankind, suffered for all of us.
 It's time to get back to that basic message.
 The world has gone nuts.
 We could all use a little more love, faith, hope and forgiveness."

+Scholars and critics have interpreted The Passion of the Christ as mainly concerned with suffering, sacrifice, redemption, and the theological significance of the crucifixion.
+Film critic Roger Ebert described suffering as central to the film, noting that its title invokes the older meaning of "passion" as suffering and pain, while Christian theology connects Christ's suffering with his love for humanity and willingness to die for human sin.

+The Passion narrative is also presented within the broader themes of death and resurrection.
+Biblical scholar Adele Reinhartz notes that the Passion occupies a central position in both the canonical Gospels and films about Jesus, arguing that Jesus' death and subsequent resurrection give theological meaning to his life and messianic identity.

 Source material

 Biblical canon

 According to Mel Gibson, the primary source material for The Passion of the Christ is the four canonical Gospel narratives of Christ's passion.
 The film includes a trial of Jesus at Herod's court, which is only found in the Gospel of Luke.
 The film also draws from other parts of the New Testament.
 One line spoken by Jesus in the film, "I make all things new", is found in the Book of Revelation, Chapter 21, verse 5.

 The film also refers to the Old Testament.
 The film begins with an epigraph from the Fourth Song of the Suffering Servant from Isaiah.
 In the opening scene set in the Garden of Gethsemane, Jesus crushes a serpent's head in direct visual allusion to Genesis 3:15.
 Throughout the film, Jesus quotes from the Psalms, beyond the instances recorded in the New Testament.